Al-Qaeda bomb in British airport was 'minutes from blast'

 The device failed to fully explode, and the plane landed safely.

-On Wednesday, a British court jailed 21-year-old student Roshonara Choudhry for life after hearing how she stabbed and tried to kill a former government minister after listening to AQAP online propaganda.
+On Wednesday, a British court jailed 21-year-old student Roshonara Choudhry for life after she stabbed and tried to kill a former government minister after listening to AQAP online propaganda.

 Prosecutors said Choudhry had been radicalised by the messages of Yemeni-US cleric Anwar al-Awlaki, whom Yemeni authorities say is a leading AQAP figure.